oxidecomputer/hubris/task/net/README.md

 ## IPC interface

-From the perspective of a client task such as `udpecho` above, the network stack implements two IPC operations, both of which are _prompt_ -- the netstack will process the request when it's received, and then return, rather than blocking the caller until some event occurs.
+From the perspective of a client task, such as `udpecho` above, the network stack implements two IPC operations, both of which are _prompt_ -- the netstack will process the request when it's received, and then return, rather than blocking the caller until some event occurs.

 `send_packet` takes a socket identifier, information about the destination of the packet (address and port, for UDP) and the payload of the packet as a lease.